vezznay123/boots-docs/docs/product/content publishing/template/content-hubs-hero-image-definition.md

-# hero image definition for content hubs
+# hero images

-    **Priority:** High
+**Priority:** Medium

 **Overview:**
-    Hero images are crucial for creating a visually appealing and engaging user experience on content pages.
-They serve as the first visual impression and can significantly impact user engagement and conversion rates.
-Additionally, hero images play a role in social media sharing, such as Twitter Cards, enhancing the website's visibility and attractiveness.
+Hero images are a vital component of article templates, serving as the first visual impression for readers.
+They enhance user engagement, improve SEO, and are essential for platforms like Google Discover.
+Adhering to specific guidelines for hero images ensures your content meets discoverability standards while creating a visually compelling experience.

 **Implementation Requirements:**

+1. **Template Integration:**
+   - Incorporate hero image functionality directly into the article template.
+   - Ensure hero images are prominently displayed at the top of each article to establish a strong visual identity.

-    1. **Image Selection:**
+2. **Image Dimensions:**
-       - Provide an interface for content editors to select or upload high-resolution images.
-       - Ensure the image library supports various formats (e.g., JPEG, PNG) and resolutions.
+   - Use high-resolution images that are **at least 1200 pixels wide** to meet Google Discover requirements.
+   - Ensure images are visually engaging and clear, avoiding pixelation or poor composition.

+3. **Metadata and Settings:**
+   - Enable the `max-image-preview:large` setting to allow large hero images to be displayed on platforms like Google Discover.

+4. **Image Quality and Relevance:**
+   - Select high-quality, compelling images that are relevant to the article content.
+   - Avoid using site logos or generic visuals as hero images.

+5. **Content Alignment:**
+   - Pair hero images with titles and article content that accurately reflect the essence of the story.
+   - Avoid clickbait tactics, exaggerated visuals, or misleading image selections.

-    2. **Cropping and Resizing:**
+6. **Cropping and Resizing:**
-       - Implement tools for cropping and resizing images to fit different aspect ratios and dimensions.
+   - Include tools for cropping and resizing images to fit the template’s predefined aspect ratios and dimensions.
-       - Ensure compatibility with various devices and layouts, such as desktop, tablet, and mobile.
+   - Ensure responsive behaviour so images are optimised for desktop, tablet, and mobile layouts.

-    3. **Alt Text:**
-       - Include a field for inputting descriptive alt text for each hero image.
-       - Ensure alt text is concise and relevant to improve accessibility and SEO.

 **Best Practices:**

-    - Use high-quality images that are relevant to the content.
+- Use unique, high-quality visuals that add value to the story and align with the article theme.
-    - Maintain consistency in image style and dimensions across the website.
+- Maintain consistency in hero image style and dimensions across all articles.
-    - Regularly update hero images to reflect current promotions or trends.
+- Regularly update hero images for evergreen articles to keep them fresh and relevant.

 **Benefits:**

-    - Enhances visual appeal and user engagement on content pages.
+- Enhances visual appeal and user engagement on article pages.
+- Increases visibility on platforms like Google Discover with optimised, high-resolution images.
+- Aligns with Google's transparent guidelines for content discoverability and credibility.
-    - Improves SEO through optimized alt text and image metadata.
+- Strengthens brand identity through consistent and visually compelling hero image use.
-    - Increases social media visibility with properly defined Twitter Cards and other social media tags.

 **Conclusion:**
-    Hero images are a vital component of content pages, enhancing both user experience and SEO.
-Proper implementation ensures that images are visually appealing, accessible, and optimized for social media sharing.
+Hero images are essential for article templates, driving user engagement, SEO, and discoverability on platforms like Google Discover.
+By adhering to these guidelines, you ensure that hero images not only captivate readers but also meet the technical standards for maximum visibility.